dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 decorator), assuming that they have limited code and primarily call other functions to do the work.
 All of these other functions should be tested.

+Note: for this assignment, your server will need to keep the information it is sent.
+You can choose to store this information by using an in-memory data structure like Python lists and dictionaries, or you can choose to use an external database.

+For the attending e-mail:  use an e-mail address that you can check to verify appropriate function.
+When your code is evaluated, a real e-mail address will be used for verification.

 ## Submission Notes
 - __As always in this class, be sure to follow all best practice conventions (unit testing, git practices, Travis CI, virtual environments, PEP8, docstrings, descriptive README.md, license, etc)__
 - Create a git tag for the final version of your repository as done previously
 in this class.
-- __The SendGrid part of this assignment will not be worth the majority of points, so focus on that part after the rest of the functionality has been completed.__
+- The SendGrid part of this assignment will not be worth the majority of points, so focus on that part after the rest of the functionality has been completed.
 - Deploy this on your VCM and include in your README.md file the hostname and port on which your server is running (eg., `vcm-1000.vm.duke.edu:5000`).
 Remember to
-follow the instructions about ensuring your server is not automatically shut down (there is a check box on the vcm control panel.
+follow the instructions about ensuring your server is not automatically shut down (there is a check box on the VCM control panel.
 It will ask you for a reason, just say you are running a web server assignment for BME 547 Medical Software Design). __Please do this deployment step last, it is most important to complete the rest of the assignment first (that is where most of